-Your doctor may offer you medication known as an ‘antipsychotics’.
+Your doctor may offer you medication known as an ‘antipsychotic’.
 These reduce the symptoms of schizophrenia, but do not cure the illness.
 Your healthcare professionals should work with you to help choose a medication.
 If you want, your carer can also help you make the decision.
 Doctors should explain the benefits and side effects of each drug.

 Your medication should be reviewed at least once a year.